devjuanca/EasyRabbitFlow/README.md

 ```

 #### 4.2 Retry Policies
-Configure a retry policy for handling message processing failures:
+You can configure a retry policy to handle message processing failures effectively.

+By default, all exceptions related to timeout issues will be automatically retried if the retry mechanism is enabled.

+Additionally, you can customize the retry logic by defining your own rules for handling specific use cases using the `TranscientException`  class from the `EasyRabbitFlow.Exceptions` namespace.

 ```csharp
 consumerSettings.ConfigureRetryPolicy(retryPolicy =>